 Baritone Ukuleles are usually tuned in G key with D G B E notes.
 D, G, and B notes are located just below in the middle C, and note E is located just above.

-Let’s have a look how to tune a Baritone ukulele step by step:
+Let’s have a look at how to tune a Baritone ukulele step by step:

 At first, you can tune your Baritone by ear.
 You can tune your Baritone to itself, by ear, with a reference note for the lowest string.